-An Early Snow and a Garden to Tend
+A Garden to Tend

 Harvesting the Last of the Season

-Many people don’t realize that arugula can be cooked just like spinach or kale.
-It’s delicious lightly wilted in olive oil with just a pinch of salt, which brings out its bold, peppery notes while keeping its integrity.
+Fresh, mature arugula has an incredible spicy, mustard-like flavorโfar more robust than what you typically find at the grocery store.
+Many people don’t realize it can be cooked just like spinach or kale.
+Lightly wilted in olive oil with just a pinch of salt, it retains its character while its bold, peppery flavor becomes a little more mellow.

-This simple pasta dish isn’t just satisfying—it’s nourishing, too.
+This simple pasta dish isnโt just satisfyingโitโs nourishing, too.

 Arugula is packed with antioxidants and phytonutrients.
-As part of the cruciferous vegetable family, it’s rich in vitamin K, folate, and glucosinolates, which may support detoxification and cellular health.
+As part of the cruciferous vegetable family, itโs rich in vitamin K, folate, and glucosinolates, which may support detoxification and cellular health.
 Its peppery bite comes with anti-inflammatory benefits.

 Tomatoes bring in lycopene, a powerful antioxidant linked to heart health and skin protection.
 Roasting them actually enhances the bioavailability of lycopene, making this dish both comforting and beneficial.

-Garlic, long celebrated for its immune-supporting properties, is known to have antimicrobial and anti-inflammatory effects—especially when gently roasted to bring out its sweetness.
+Garlic, long celebrated for its immune-supporting properties, is known to have antimicrobial and anti-inflammatory effectsโespecially when gently roasted to bring out its sweetness.

 Olive oil, a cornerstone of the Mediterranean diet, provides healthy monounsaturated fats that support brain and heart health.